ApolloTang/mynote--misc/contents/dev-0/git/git--handling-large-repo/partial-n-shallow-clone/README.md

 ## Blobless partial clone

-Blobless clones will download all reachable commits and trees, but only the blobs under the *root tree* of HEAD commit (red in the illustration below):
+Blobless clones download all reachable commits and tree objects, but download of the blobs (file contents) only limit to that under the *root tree* of the HEAD commit (red in the illustration below):

 ![object-model-partial-blob-clone](./assets/object-model-partial-blob-clone.webp)

-Although blobs contain under the history commits are not download; later, when you perform `git checkout` they are downloaded.
-However, the download is only for the **blobs under the commit you checkout** .
-Similary, when running `git fetch`,  only remote **commit at the tip** point to by the HEAD will be downloaded:
+For commands such as `git checkout` , `git fetch`, `git diff` or `git blame <path>`, blobs are downloaded on demand and are limited to the blobs required for the specific operation, thus minimizing unnecessary data transfer.
+The following diagram illustrates that `git fetch` only download blobs under the commit pointed to by HEAD:

 ![fetch-in-a-blobless-clone](./assets/fetch-in-a-blobless-clone.jpg)

-Since all trees in the history were present In a blobless clone, commands like `git merge-base`, `git log`, or even `git log -- <path>` work just like you had a full clone repository.
-This is because trees contains path entries and the object ID for the objects at the required paths.
-This information is sufficient for the  detections of which commits changed at a given path to enable these commands to functions fully.
+Blobs fetched on demand are downloaded only once.
+Subsequent operations that require the same blobs do not trigger additional downloads.

-When using a blobless clone, you will trigger a blob download whenever you need the *contents* of a file.
-For example commands like `git diff` or `git blame <path>` require the contents to calculate their results, and thus blobs download are triggered.
-However, download only happen onces.
-There is no need to download them again when you run these command again.
+Since all trees in the history are available locally, commands like `git merge-base`, `git log`, or `git log -- <path>` work as expected without additional download.
+This is because tree objects contain path entries and object IDs, which are sufficient for these operations to function fully.

 ### When to use blobless partial clone?

-Use it when your repository take long time to clone because:
+Use blobless clones when:

-- It has built up large amount of codes due to a long history.
+- Your repository takes a long time to clone due to its size.
-- it is a monorepo that contain many projects
+- It is a monorepo containing multiple projects.

-- it contains many large blobs assets such as games
+- The repository contains large binary files or assets (e.g., game assets).

-**Trade-off :**
+### Trade-offs in blobless partial clone

-Some commands such as `git checkout`, `git diff`, or `git blame` will take longer because they require downloading  blob data.
+Some operations (e.g., `git checkout`, `git diff`, or `git blame`) may take longer because they require downloading blob data on demand.